 Delayed Neutrons Energy Spectra

-The key properties of delayed neutrons, which are very important for the nuclear reactor design, belong also delayed neutron energy spectra.
-The energy spectra of the delayed neutrons are the poorest known of all input data required, because it very difficult to measure it.
+The key properties of delayed neutrons, which are very important for the nuclear reactor design, also belong to delayed neutron energy spectra.
+The energy spectra of the delayed neutrons are the poorest known of all input data required because it is very difficult to measure them.

 Depending on the type of the reactor, and their spectrum, the delayed neutrons may be more (in thermal reactors) or less effective than prompt neutrons (in fast reactors).
-In order to include this effect into the reactor kinetic calculations the effective delayed neutron fraction – βeff must be defined.
+The effectively delayed neutron fraction – βeff must be defined to include this effect into the reactor kinetic calculations.

 Effective Delayed Neutron Fraction – βeff

-The delayed neutron fraction, β, is the fraction of delayed neutrons in the core at creation, that is, at high energies.
-But in case of thermal reactors the fission can be initiated mainly by thermal neutron.
-Thermal neutrons are of practical interest in study of thermal reactor behaviour.
-The effective delayed neutron fraction, usually referred to as βeff, is the same fraction at thermal energies.
+The delayed neutron fraction, β, is the fraction of delayed neutrons in the core at creation at high energies.
+But in the case of thermal reactors, the fission can be initiated mainly by a thermal neutron.
+Thermal neutrons are of practical interest in the study of thermal reactor behavior.
+The effectively delayed neutron fraction usually referred to as βeff, is the same fraction at thermal energies.

-Therefore in thermal reactors a delayed neutron traverses a smaller energy range to become thermal and it is also less likely to be lost by leakage or by parasitic absorption than is the 2 MeV prompt neutron.
-On the other hand, delayed neutrons are also less likely to cause fast fission, because their average energy is less than the minimum required for fast fission to occur.
+Therefore, in thermal reactors, a delayed neutron traverses a smaller energy range to become thermal.
+It is also less likely to be lost by leakage or parasitic absorption than the 2 MeV prompt neutron.
+On the other hand, delayed neutrons are also less likely to cause fast fission because their average energy is less than the minimum required for fast fission to occur.

-These two effects (lower fast fission factor and higher fast non-leakage probability for delayed neutrons) tend to counteract each other and forms a term called the importance factor (I).
-The importance factor relates the average delayed neutron fraction to the effective delayed neutron fraction.
-As a result, the effective delayed neutron fraction is the product of the average delayed neutron fraction and the importance factor.
+These two effects (lower fast fission factor and higher fast non-leakage probability for delayed neutrons) tend to counteract each other and form a term called the importance factor (I).
+The importance factor relates the average delayed neutron fraction to the effectively delayed neutron fraction.
+As a result, the effectively delayed neutron fraction is the product of the average delayed neutron fraction and the importance factor.

 βeff = β .
 I

 The delayed and prompt neutrons have a difference in their effectiveness in producing a subsequent fission event.
-Since the energy distribution of the delayed neutrons differs also from group to group, the different groups of delayed neutrons will also have a different effectiveness.
+Since the energy distribution of the delayed neutrons also differs from group to group, the different groups of delayed neutrons will also have different effects.
 Moreover, a nuclear reactor contains a mixture of fissionable isotopes.
-Therefore, in some cases, the importance factor is insufficient and an importance function must be defined.
+Therefore, the important factor is insufficient in some cases, and an important function must be defined.

-In a small thermal reactor with highly enriched fuel, the increase in fast non-leakage probability will dominate the decrease in the fast fission factor, and the importance factor will be greater than one.
+In a small thermal reactor with highly enriched fuel, the increase in fast non-leakage probability will dominate the decrease in the fast fission factor, and the important factor will be greater than one.

-In a large thermal reactor with low enriched fuel, the decrease in the fast fission factor will dominate the increase in the fast non-leakage probability and the importance factor will be less than one (about 0.97 for a commercial PWR).
+In a large thermal reactor with low enriched fuel, the decrease in the fast fission factor will dominate the increase in the fast non-leakage probability, and the important factor will be less than one (about 0.97 for a commercial PWR).